JuM1697/nextcloud_plugin_updates/README.md

    nagios	  ALL=(www-data)  NOPASSWD:/var/www/nextcloud/occ user\:enable icinga
    nagios	  ALL=(www-data)  NOPASSWD:/var/www/nextcloud/occ user\:disable icinga
    ```
+## FAQ
+### Where do I find my Nextcloud monitoring XML Page?
+To run the script properly you need to provide the URL to the Nextcloud external monitoring XML page.
+You can find it by accessing the following menues:
+- settings
+- Information
+- Scroll all the way to the bottom and you'll have a field with a "copy url" button.
+The URL provided in that field is your link to the external monitoring XML page.
+Please note that only users with administrative permissions in Nextcloud can access it.
 ## Troubleshooting
 ### Describtion of Exit Codes
 Exit Code | Meaning | Suggestion